 Learning to fly a model on your own can be a frustrating and expensive experience.
-Don't do it!
+Don't let it be!
 Come and join the club and we will show you how to fly safely and responsibly.
-We will teach you on the "buddy box" system where an experienced pilot can take control immediately you are in trouble.
+If possible, we will teach you on a "buddy box" system where an experienced pilot can take control immediately at the touch of a button if you are in trouble.

-Importantly, by joining the club, you will be covered by the SAA's insurance while you fly and train.
+Importantly, by joining the club, you will be covered by the SAA's third party insurance while you fly and train.

 This site is open to all to browse.
 You only need to register or sign in if you want to add calendar events or photos (under the 'More' tag).
 You need to be a current paid up member of the CMFC to register.
 Please also drop a note to the Webmaster via Location/Contacts giving your name for checking.
 Thanks.

 Please not that the "membership" bit of the site doesn't work very well.
 There has apparently been a building backlog of requests.
 If you are affected, you will get an email from the site asking for details.
 I am seriously considering removing the registration process completely as it gives practically no benefits and is a constant source of confusion.
 Please email me using the webmaster link on the Location/Contacts page if you have any views on this.